 ¹ You can read this book online @ Project Gutenberg website

 ² Sharp collected 179 songs/games at 34 different locations.
 See profiles of Alice Snow and Lily Porter.

 ³ Tylor's book Primitive Culture (1871) proposed that in the social evolution of communities certain 'old' customs or ceremonies may be perpetuated even though their original meaning or purpose has been forgotten.
 The application of Darwinian theory to human beliefs and behaviours (so-called Cultural Evolutionism) has been largely discredited.

-See article by Georgina Boyes ‘A Proper Limitation’ (Musical Traditions MT074 https://www.mustrad.org.uk/articles/gomme.htm
+For a biography of Alice Gomme, see article by Georgina Boyes ‘A Proper Limitation’ - Musical Traditions MT074 https://www.mustrad.org.uk/articles/gomme.htm